-She winced when the brunette's eyes flashed with hurt before turning to stone.
+She winced when Rachel's eyes flashed with hurt before turning to stone.

 "Nothing is wrong, Quinn.
-Leave it alone," Rachel said icily, and even though it was her own fault for using that tone in the first place, the cheerleader bristled.
+Leave it alone," Rachel said icily, and even though it was her own fault for using that tone in the first place, Quinn bristled.

 "Not until you tell me what's going on with you."